 To delete multiple files ending with .txt, you can use below command.

-tree command displays files and directories in tree format.
+tree command in Windowstree command displays files and directories in tree format.
 Here is the sample output of tree command.